jkbowle/Udacity_Exploratory_Data_Analysis/data_viz/README.md

 > Here is the final version of the file with the updatable X Axis and improved Heading.
 (The heading needed to be more clear that I was intending the reader to see my "Ah Ha" moment, but allow them to explore as well.

 ## Feedback
+> I received 3 total feedback so far on my visualization:
+> > The first is one of the files added that I received from a colleage where I work.
+>
+> > The 2nd is shown here in the [forum](https://discussions.udacity.com/t/final-project-feedback-mlb-game-length/159600 "feedback")
+>
+> > The 3rd was by phone from a fellow Data Scientist at State Farm Insurance on Thursday, March 3rd around 3pm CST.
+His feedback was that it wasn't immediately clear what I was trying to show in the visualization and that it should very easy for the reader to see this right away.
+He also stated that he wasn't convinced that it was the pitchers used in a game that led to the overall length of the game.
+He mentioned that pitches thrown per game would be nice to see (which I agree and if I had the data I would have used that to size the circle radius instead of runs scored).

 ## Resources
 ## Data